SiteGround/linux-filemon/README.md

 filemon-patches
 ===============

-Patches to the Linux Kernel which provide the FileMonitor functionality
+Patches to the Linux Kernel which provide the FileMonitor functionality.

 forked from [1and1/linux-filemon](https://github.com/1and1/linux-filemon/)

+Initially developed by Stela Suciu and Thomas Schebel-Theuer.

-Full documentation can be found [here](https://github.com/hackman/filemon-patches/wiki/Documentation)
+Full documentation can be found [here](https://github.com/hackman/filemon-patches/wiki/Documentation).

+My TODO can be found [here](https://github.com/hackman/filemon-patches/wiki/TODO).

-Filemonitor - dentry-based file event notifications
+Filemonitor - dentry-based file event notifications.

-These patches provide the same functionality for newer kernels
+These patches provide the same functionality for newer kernels and new functionality.